berkimbayev/kinnow/README.md

 </p>

 ###
 The first movie theaters were converted from classic stage theaters more than 100 years ago.
 Since then, the theater design hasn't changed much.
-And just because of this design, almost all cinemas in the world have three serious drawbacks:
+And just because of this "traditional" design, almost all cinemas in the world have three serious drawbacks:
 ###

 <p>